Top Singing Tips for High School Choir Success

 Vibrato

 Vibrato adds warmth and richness to your voice.
 To develop vibrato, practice singing a sustained note and gently oscillating the pitch.
 This technique takes time to master, so be patient and consistent in your practice.
+We get it, vibrato is difficult, so don't be too hard on yourself if you don't get it the first few times.

 Performance Tips

-Singing in a choir is not just about vocal technique; it’s also about performance.
+Singing in a Reagan choir is not just about vocal technique; it’s also about performance.
 Here are some tips to help you shine on stage:

 Body Language